ECB Safeguarding Team

 League Safeguarding Officers

 We have a designated volunteer workforce of Safeguarding Officers who promote and oversee best practice in Safeguarding Children.
-All youth leagues are required to have an appointed League Safeguarding Officer.
+All youth leagues are encouraged to have an appointed League Safeguarding Officer.
 The League Safeguarding Officer is in place to improve practices across the league, ensure clubs are compliant and be the first point of contact for any concerns relating to children or adults at risk.